 Washington Assistance Programs.
-Washington is a very beautiful state with its mountains and crystal rivers, yet according to the University of Washington, 13.7 percent of families with children live below poverty standards.
-They also stated that in 2017, household incomes are on the rise and poverty statistics are getting lower, but there are still many need help with rent, medical, utilities or groceries.
+Washington’s Financial Aid Programs help families and individuals experiencing financial challenges.
+General Assistance Unemployable, Child Care, Cash Benefit and other programs, help to maintain family stability.
+Washington is a beautiful state, yet according to the University of Washington, 13.7 percent of families with children live below poverty standards.
+In 2017 household incomes are on the rise and poverty statistics are getting lower, but there are still many need help with rent, medical, utilities or groceries.
 There are many community and government programs in place to help maintain family stability and prevent homelessness.

 Washington Assistance Programs

 If you are a resident of Washington State, pregnant, not eligible for TANF or SFA, you may be eligible for Pregnant Women Assistance.
 This state-funded program pays out a maximum of $197 a month.
 You must be pregnant and meet financial and citizenship requirements.
 Call 1-855-923-4633.
 More

 Temporary Assistance for Needy Families (TANF) provides cash grants to low-income unemployed and working adults.
 Those participating in the program may also be eligible for Medicaid, SNAP, WIC benefits.
 Or eligible to participate in the Work First Program where they can receive job readiness training and enrollment in certificate programs to develop new jobs skill to qualify for better employment opportunities.